 SSE support is only disabled in 32-bit (x86) architectures.
 All 64-bit (x64) CPUs incorporate SSE2.

-Compiling on Apple iMac, macBook and macMini follows the same philosophy as in Windows, we will only need CMake and Xcode.
+Compiling on Apple iMac, macBook and macMini follows the same philosophy as in Windows, we will only need CMake and Xcode from 3.2.6 version (Table 3).
 As we have already done in Windows, we open CMake and assign the directories:

 - Where is the source code: